hubertpysklo/agent-diff/sdk/agent_diff_pkg/README.md

 # List available templates
 templates = client.list_templates()

-# Create custom template - you can populate the replica and turn it into a template with custom data data
+# Create custom template - you can populate the replica and turn it into a template with custom data
 custom = client.create_template_from_environment(
     environmentId=env.environmentId,
     service="slack",